pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 ## User state

-Clients can set dynamic custom state (for example score, game state, location) per channel while subscribed.
+Set or get dynamic custom presence state (for example, score or location) per channel while subscribed.
 State is not persisted and is lost on disconnect.
-Requires Presence add-on enabled.

 ### Method(s)